remix-run/remix/packages/create-remix/templates/fly-stack/README.md

   fly secrets set SESSION_SECRET=$(openssl rand -hex 32) -c fly.production.toml
   ```

+  If you don't have openssl installed, you can also use [1password][generate_password] to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

 - Create a database for both your staging and production environments.
 Run the following for both of your environments and follow the prompts (your App name is "[YOUR_APP_NAME]-db"):

   ```sh